65008 Crime Scene Investigation and Management8cp; 4 x 2hpw (workshops) Weeks 2,3,4 & 10 5 x 4hpw (practicals) Weeks 5,6,7,8 & 9

 There are course requisites for this subject.
 See access conditions.

-The final three weeks of the subject gives students the opportunity to diversify their skills further by selecting an elective topic from either An Introduction to Human Remains or Advanced Laboratory Techniques.
-In An Introduction to Human Remains, students will learn how to detect and process clandestine graves.
-Advanced Laboratory Techniques gives students an opportunity to learn complex exhibit examination associated with blood mark development techniques in a laboratory environment.
-By the completion of this subject, students will be proficient in both the autonomous and collaborative management of complex forensic scenarios.
+Module 3 of the subject gives students the opportunity to diversify their crime scene skills further by completing An Introduction to Human Remains.
+In An Introduction to Human Remains, students learn how to detect and process clandestine graves.
+By the completion of this subject, students are proficient in both the autonomous and collaborative management of complex forensic scenarios.

 Detailed subject description.